Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Methodology

 \section{Methodology}

-In this section, we have studied the modifications imposed by scalar NSI elements on the analytical expressions of oscillation probabilities.
-In section \ref{sec:probability}, we have derived the expressions of probabilities in presence of NSI elements, $\eta_{ee}$, and $\eta_{\mu\mu}$.
-We have also discussed how scalar NSI may affect the oscillation probabilities by looking at the modified analytical expressions.
-Then in section \ref{sec:simulation} we have discussed the details of the experiment and the simulation used to study the effects of scalar NSI.
+In section~\ref{sec:oscillation probability} we have explored the effects of scalar NSI on the oscillation probabilities at DUNE.
+In section \ref{sec:simulation}, we have discussed the experimental details and the simulation procedure used to study the effects of scalar NSI.